AaronGhiurauLTU/MCS1653-Project-1/README.md

 <br>

 5. **Did you get help from any AI Code Assistants?** <br> (Tell us which .cs file to look in for the citation and describe what you learned)
+Yes, for AdvancedFlyingEnemy ChatGPT was used to calculate the interception velocity

 <br>